What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 You cannot grow spiritually while surrounded by constant misalignment.

 Our ancestors knew and understood this.
-That is why Ikenga was not just “believed” in, it was materialized, maintained, and respected.
+That is why Ikenga was not just “believed” in, it was materialized, maintained, and actively acted upon.

 Ikenga as a System, Not Just a Symbol